Pitch map

 - Full Toss.

 A good length is considered to be the ideal sector for bowler innings since hitting the ball in this interval not only slows down the batsman.
-He must make the right decision in a split second and significantly increase the likelihood of an out.
-Fast bowlers often practice hitting other sectors (simply because, in their case, the ball’s flight is not uncommon), and the good length is a kind of quality mark for an attacking player.
-Balls hitting this area are marked in green on the pitch map.
+It is essential that he makes the appropriate choice in a split second and considerably improves the chances of getting out of the game.
+Fast bowlers often practice hitting other sectors (simply because, in their case, the ball’s flight is not rare) and the good length is a form of quality mark for an offensive player.
+Fast bowlers usually practice hitting other sectors.
+The pitch map in cricket will display a green mark for any balls that strike this particular spot.

 Yorker balls are marked in light green.
 This is one of the most difficult serves for both the attacking player and the batsman.
 It is difficult for the first to place the ball after the ball in this zone accurately, the second can make a mistake, taking the projectile, and miss the opportunity to make injuries.
 As a rule, bowlers prefer to resort to yorkers at the end of the match when the batsman is in a hurry and is ready to take risks for a few quick runs.